lindseygrey/a3web/css/Readme.md

 # CSS folder
-We should only be using 1 CSS stylesheet unless their is a css sheet that comes with a template we are using
+We should only be using 1 CSS stylesheet unless there is a css sheet that comes with a template we are using